MLDavies/yolov5_object_detection_russian_vehicles/README.md

  - Glen Jocher (https://docs.ultralytics.com/) for developing such a sophisticated and user friendly architecture and model...not to mention his (or his team's) active responses on the forums.
  - Tuomo Hiippala (https://www.mv.helsinki.fi/home/thiippal/) for providing his data set.
 This project would not have been possible without his generousity.

-Here, I implement a deep learning model that is able to, once trained, take in images or video (or URL) locate Russian military vehicles within an image/video and classify the vehicle type.
 Leveraging a deep learning model to predict potential vehicle types (at some probability) from the deluge of social media posts can dramatically reduce the subsequent workload required for human curation and analysis.
+Here, I implement a deep learning model (YOLOv5) that is able to, once trained, take in images or video (or URL) locate Russian military vehicles within an image/video and classify the vehicle type.

 **Note: View the ipynb here:**